Unimatrix Zero: Part II

 The Janeway, Tuvok, and Torres drones proceed with their plan to help Unimatrix Zero.
 They are not connected to the Borg Collective as the Doctor had inoculated them with a neural inhibitor, protecting their individuality.
 Tuvok's inhibitor wears off and the Collective eventually overcomes his mind.

 The Borg Queen confronts Janeway to demand the drones of Unimatrix Zero submit themselves for reassimilation.
 The Queen destroys several of her own ships because only a handful of crew are "offline" and suspected of being the newly sentient drones from the dream realm.
 Janeway calls her bluff, pointing out that such a tactic would essentially require her to destroy the entire Collective.
 Having discovered a means of sending Borg as drones into Unimatrix Zero, the Queen threatens to release a Borg-modified form of the nanovirus from within Unimatrix Zero to kill every affected inhabitant's corporeal drone, unless Janeway agrees to speak with them.

 Janeway informs her crew that Unimatrix Zero can no longer exist.
 Chakotay realizes this means destroying the matrix so the Queen cannot spread the nanovirus.
 Seven is forced to say goodbye to her lover, who is on a Borg ship in the Beta Quadrant.
 Voyager, aided by a Borg sphere crewed by liberated drones, rescues the away team.
 Independent Borg who now, like the Queen, have the advantage of being self-aware, take command of some vessels, rebel, and start a civil war with the Collective.

 Background

 The Borg are a Star Trek villain species famous for their phrase, "resistance is futile."
 TV Guide named the Borg at number 4 in its 2013 list of the 60 Nastiest Villains of All Time.
 The Borg was introduced on Star Trek: The Next Generation in the episode "Q Who?"
 (S2E16) and also featured in the critically acclaimed episode "The Best of Both Worlds".
-They made a major influence on Voyager starting with "Scorpion", which introduced the ex-Borg character Seven of Nine to the main cast, and there was many Borg-centric episodes since that time in the show; they return with a major story once again in Unimatrix.
+They made a major influence on Voyager starting with "Scorpion", which introduced the ex-Borg character Seven of Nine to the main cast, and there were many Borg-centric episodes since that time in the show; they return with a major story once again in Unimatrix.